PotionSela/Chaotic-Employee-Tracked-Down/README.md

 # Chaotic-Employee-Tracked-Down
-Chaotic Employee Tracker: A Node.js app using Inquirer and MySQL for streamlined organization.
+Chaotic Employee Tracked Down: A Node.js app using Inquirer and MySQL for streamlined organization.
 Manage departments, roles, and employees effortlessly with an intuitive command-line interface, ensuring effective database interaction for a chaos-free work environment.

 ## Table of Contents